WAB - Stage 17: Pernitz - Waxeneckhaus

 Parking

-Car parking is available at the Pernitz municipal office.
+Parking is available at the Pernitz municipal office.

-More information at www.oebb.at
+More information can be found at www.oebb.at

 Equipment